gidina/flickr-gallery/README.md

 ## Running the tests

-This will run unit tests using Jest in watch mode.
+This will run unit tests using Jest in watch mode. (apiCalls file is not tested)

 `
 npm test